• Skip to primary navigation

 7. Clear System Restore Cache

-If you have enabled the option to automatically create System Restore Points, your computer is likely to be filled up with multiple System Restore Points, unnecessarily taking up storage space on your computer.
+If an option to automatically create System Restore Points, was enabled on your computer, it is likely to be filled up with multiple System Restore Points, taking up storage space on the computer.

 Windows will now delete all the System Restore points on your computer and keep only the most recent System Restore point on your computer.